10-11 Sept 2024

 The Amazonas represents a vast series of ruthless rivers.
 For the uninformed, exploration can mean a nasty death.
 Predators are the least of it.
 Lost is LOST.
 There is surprisingly little food in the forest and what is there takes a local to find.
 The river supports a bounty of fish if you have the bait, hook and patience.
 Potable water is nonexistent, as is outside communication.
 It appears to be the most inhospitable environment imaginable.

-Spottings with help of guide and good binoculars
+Spottings with help of guide and binoculars

-One large tree was decorated with 5-6 Howler Monkeys, perched like Christmas ornaments among its branches.
+One large tree was decorated with 5-6 howler monkeys, perched like Christmas ornaments among its branches.
 They bask in the morning sun, warming their bodies before moving down to lower, shadier branches.
 Each is a large brown lump of fur among the leaves.

 No escaping the heat – just accept it